avysogorets/hangman-transformers/README.md

 if it appears in the word, all instances of it are unmasked.
 If it does not, you incur a penalty loss.
 You lose the game if your penalty reaches 6 before you guess the word and win otherwise.

+One naive approach is to guess letters by frequency in a dynamic dictionary that narrows down as we reveal the word.
+For example, provided with a pattern ```_ _ a _```, we would guess the letter that most frrequently appears in words conforming to this pattern.
+While this method works rather well on the training dictionary, it fails miserbaly on other words (reaching around ~18% success rate).
+Therefore, when test words are not present in the training collection of words, we need to address the problem from a different angle.

 ### Strategy
 The key to playing Hangman, to a large extent, lies in extracting patterns of natural language such as word structure and grammar.
 Thus, we adopt the NLP framework and attempt to solve the task with a transformer.
 The vocabulary will consist of 26